elixir-europe/BioHackathon-projects-2020/projects/31/README.md

-# Design of a modular learning path (curriculum) in Data Stewardship, Management and Analysis for the Life Sciences (47)
+# *Project* 31 Design of a modular learning path (curriculum) in Data Stewardship, Management and Analysis for the Life Sciences (47)

 ## Abstract